nixworks/public/news/2016/08/25/index.md

 ##### 2015-16 Zika virus epidemic
 ### [Hong Kong's Centre for Health Protection confirms Hong Kong's first case of Zika virus in a 38-year-old woman and says it will report the case to the World Health Organization (WHO). ](/news/2016/08/25/hong-kong-s-centre-for-health-protection-confirms-hong-kong-s-first-case-of-zika-virus-in-a-38-year-old-woman-and-says-it-will-report-the-ca.md)
-_Context: Hong Kong, Centre for Health Protection, World Health Organization, 2015-16 Zika virus epidemic, Zika virus_
+_Context: Hong Kong, World Health Organization, 2015-16 Zika virus epidemic, Zika virus, Centre for Health Protection_

 ##### Crossbow
 ### [Three people are killed and two are injured after a crossbow attack in Scarborough, Toronto.
 A suspicious package was also found in another linked event.](/news/2016/08/25/three-people-are-killed-and-two-are-injured-after-a-crossbow-attack-in-scarborough-toronto-a-suspicious-package-was-also-found-in-another.md)